globewalldesk/revuu/README.md

 Once Ruby, the app, and the gem dependencies are installed, you should be able to start the app on your \*nix system just by typing `ruby revuu.rb`.

+Note that for now, the only text editor that Revuu's [r]un command now supports is Sublime Text.
+I'll add many more text editors soon (that should be easy).

 Online help is available by pressing 'c' for 'commands'.